 If any calculation carried out under paragraph (b) shows an amount of divergence that is greater than 10 TJ, AEMO must calculate a correction amount for each User that is a FRO for at least one delivery point in a network section during the correction period.

 AEMO must calculate the amount of divergence in cumulative imbalances under paragraphs (a) to (c) and the correction amounts under paragraph (d) using the methodology that it develops for that purpose.
-AEMO may amend the methodology from time to time after consultation with Market Participants.
+AEMO may amend the methodology from time to time after consultation with Participants.

 AEMO and the Network Operator must co-operate to facilitate the development of a methodology under paragraph (e) and assist AEMO to apply this methodology to correct divergent cumulative imbalances as set out in the methodology.